 A Tourists Guide to Bulgaria’s Capital City

 Here at Excedo Travel, we try our best to convey our knowledge and enthusiasm for everything related to tourism in Bulgaria.
 Recently, we have written a guide to romantic activities in Sofia, our capital city, and advice for backpackers visiting Sofia.
 We decided it might be good to offer a more general Sofia city guide for anyone considering a trip to Sofia in the future.
 Bulgaria is a beautiful country with so much to offer guests, but one thing most visitors have in common is that they stay in or close to Sofia for a portion of their trip.
 Even if you’ve come to Bulgaria for the hiking opportunities, we hope this guide will let you get the most out of your time in the capital.
-And if anything in this guide inspires you to visit Sofia with Excedo Travel, check out our Private Day Trips in Bulgaria und Custom Guided Tours in Bulgaria.
+And if anything in this guide inspires you to visit Sofia with Excedo Travel, check out our Private Day Trips in Bulgaria and our Custom Guided Tours in Bulgaria.

 Facts About Sofia